Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 - Public libraries — Some Texas library systems offer notary services.
 Houston Public Library and Dallas Public Library branches are worth checking.

 - UPS Store — Widely available across Texas.
-Typically charges $6.25 per signature (the state maximum).
+Typically charges the $10 state maximum for the first signature.

 - County clerk offices — Many Texas county clerk offices provide notary services.